Christianity and politics: Reformation

 The Reformation caused a political backlash in the Holy Roman Empire.
 In response, the Diet of Worms was assembled, and promotion of Lutheranism was made illegal.
 The English Reformation was deeply influenced by English politics.
 When the church refused to grant an annulment to the marriage of Henry VIII, he formed the Anglican tradition through the Church of England under the political rule of the crown.

-Scripture

-Politics is addressed directly or indirectly in several parts of the Bible.
-Romans 13:1 and 1 Peter 2:13-14 say that all should follow the authority of government, as government authority is instituted by the authority of God.

-The Hebrew Bible contains a complex chronicle of the Kings of Israel and Judah, written over the course of many generations by authors whose relationships and intimacy with the rulers of the several kingdoms fluctuated widely in both intimacy and respect.
-Some historical passages of the Hebrew Bible contain intimate portrayals of the inner workings of the royal households of Saul, David and Solomon.
-The accounts of subsequent monarchs are frequently more distanced and less detailed and frequently begin with the judgment that the monarch "did evil in the sight of the Lord".
-The Christian New Testament instead begins with the story of Jesus, crucified as a criminal who had offended both the Jewish priesthood and the Roman imperial authorities.
-At least to outward appearances, Jesus was at the periphery of political life and power in the Roman province of Judea.

 Denominations

 Catholicism

 The Catholic Church is deeply intertwined with the history of European politics.
 It developed alongside the status of Christianity as the official religion of the Roman Empire and persisted through the Middle Ages as one of the most powerful political forces in Europe.
 In 2015, Pope Francis stated that Catholics have a duty to participate in politics to improve the world.
 The Catholic Church does not officially take political stances and encourages followers to come to their own political decisions, but it also states that these decisions must be made in accordance with natural law.

 The Catholic Church in the United States has sought to discipline Catholic politicians that take pro-choice stances on abortion, most notably President Joe Biden.
 Conservative, moderate, and liberal Catholics all have a major presence in the United States.